kaiwenshen-vibing/IRCC_Webform/README.md

 # IRCC WebForm

-This is a IRCC webform auto script, for people who searched and desperately needed this repo, may God grant you immediate passage to heaven—because you’ve clearly endured more than enough suffering from IRCC.
+This is a IRCC webform auto script, for people who searched and desperately needed this repo, May God fast-track your soul straight to heaven—you’ve already completed your fair share of suffering dealing with IRCC.

 Amen.

-this project uses uv so after git clone, do uv sync, then do one more for playwright:
+This project uses uv so after git clone, do uv sync, then do one more for playwright:
 ```
 playwright install
 ```